[Minor revision–posted 1/20/23 (replaces 6/16/00 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish uniform guidelines and procedures for comprehensive performance evaluations of tenured faculty members and faculty members who receive an academic promotion.

-REVIEW: This OP will be reviewed by February 1 of every even-numbered year by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President by March 1 and to the Board of Regents for approval.
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Faculty Success with substantive revisions presented to the Provost and Senior Vice President and to the Board of Regents for approval.

 POLICY/PROCEDURE